-- Must be Feature Fence Type A or B.

-- Maximum 1.8m in height.

-- Must be located a minimum of 1m behind the adjoining front façade wall.
+- Must be Rural Fence Type A (RFA) - Maximum 1.2m in height to top rail.
+(Refer to RFA Fence Detail) - Must be located a minimum of 1m behind the adjoining front façade wall. - Fence returns, if any, must be of the same style as RFA.

-Fencing facing the Secondary Street or Pedestrian Links
+Fencing facing the Secondary Street (being Greenbank Road or Teviot Road)